gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tooling API

 This release includes a number of improvements to the tooling API.
-The tooling API is used to embed Gradle in applications such as IDEs, CI servers and other applications.
+The tooling API is used by tools such as IDEs, CI servers and other applications to execute and query Gradle builds.
+You can also use the tooling API to embed Gradle in your own applications.

-* Information about the build script for a project is now available via the `GradleProject` tooling API model.
+* Information about the build script for a project is now available via the `GradleProject` tooling model.
+* A new `GradleBuild` model provides basic information about a Gradle build without requiring the entire build to be configured, making it a more efficient alternative to the more complete `GradleProject` model.
-* Batch operations can be performed in a single request, improving tooling performance.
+* Batch operations can be performed in a single request.
+This means much faster tooling integrations.

 ### Early preparations for Gradle 2.0